 H5N1: This subtype is common in poultry in Bangladesh, China, Egypt, India, Indonesia, and Vietnam, with occasional outbreaks elsewhere.
 Since 2003, isolated ongoing transmission from birds to humans has occurred, resulting in more than 860 human cases (but few in recent years).
 Cases in travelers are rare.

 Avian influenza is mainly transmitted through inhalation of or direct contact with feces, saliva, or nasal or eye secretions from sick (H5N1) or infected (H7N9) poultry.
 No evidence of sustained human-to-human transmission exists; however, small household clusters have occurred.

 Transmission can also occur through contact with the virus on surfaces or by inhaling the virus.
-Respiratory secretions, body fluids, and feces of persons infected with the virus should be considered potentially infectious.
+Respiratory secretions, bodily fluids, and feces of persons infected with the virus should be considered potentially infectious.
 Exposure might also occur by eating undercooked eggs or poultry.

 On aircraft, a risk (although very low) of infection exists for travelers sitting within a 2-seat range (in back, front, and beside) of an infectious traveler.